 Utilization is going way up, and as it does the number of healthcare administrator jobs is trying to keep pace.
 2020 alone saw 190 positions open up in this field, and that annual increase is projected to compound itself at a more-than-double rate through 2028.

 A workforce of that size and increasing at that rate calls for a lot of new healthcare administrator positions to be filled.
 Perhaps it’s no surprise then that it’s the number one profession for job growth in the state according to the ASU W.P.
 Carey School of Business, while at the same time offering some of the highest paying jobs in the state.

-According to the Arizona Office of Economic Opportunity, the profession will expand by 40.3 percent in the decade between 2016 and 2026, nearly twice the national rate.
-More than 1,000 openings will be created annually, both through natural turnover and the creation of new positions.
+According to the Arizona Office of Economic Opportunity, the profession will expand by 39 percent in the decade between 2018 and 2028, over twice the national rate.
+450 openings are projected annually, both through natural turnover and the creation of new positions.

 Salaries for Healthcare Administrators in Arizona by Location

 With the Phoenix metro area continuing to boom with an influx of both jobs and residents, the demand for healthcare services is exploding.
 The sector is scrambling just to find real estate to develop for new hospitals and clinics, particularly urgent care centers.
 Negotiating leases and coordinating build-outs and move-ins are a natural fit for healthcare administrators, which will keep their ranks flush in both Phoenix and other major markets for the foreseeable future.